Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole: Introduction

-Accelerated expansion of universe is due to presence of exotic field called Dark energy.
-Quintessence is one among different models for dark energy \citep{Ford1987,Kiselev2003,Shinji2013}.
+The accelerated expansion of the universe is due to the presence of an exotic field called Dark energy.
+Quintessence is one among the different models for dark energy \citep{Ford1987, Kiselev2003, Shinji2013}.
 The cosmic source for inflation has the equation of state $p_q=\omega \rho _q$ ($-1< \omega < -1/3$), and $\omega =-2/3$ corresponds to quintessence dark energy regime.
 The energy density for quintessence has the form $\rho _q=-\frac{a}{2}\frac{3\omega}{r^{3(\omega+1)}}$, which is positive for usual quintessence.
-Several attempts have been made to explore the effects of quintessence on black hole, with Kiselev's \citep{Kiselev2003} phenomelogical approach being the notable one.
+Several attempts have been made to explore the effects of quintessence on the black hole, with Kiselev's \citep{Kiselev2003} phenomenological approach being the notable one.
 Phase transitions in black holes surrounded by quintessence are widely studied.
 Thermodynamics of Reissner-Nordstr{\"o}m and regular black holes surrounded by quintessence were investigated in \citep{WeiYi2011,QuienRNThomas2012,THARANATH2013,LI2014,Fan2017,Saleh2018,Rodrigue2018lzp}.
-Thermodynamic geometry and geometrothermodynanics for different regular black holes were studied in \citep{Tharanath2015}.
+Thermodynamic geometry and geometrothermodynamics for different regular black holes were studied in \citep{Tharanath2015}.
 Thermodynamic geometry of charged AdS black hole surrounded by quintessence can be found in \citep{ShaoWenWei2018}.

-This paper is organised as follows.
+This paper is organized as follows.
 In section \ref{sec:thermo}, thermodynamics of regular Bardeen black hole surrounded by quintessence is studied in the extended phase space.
 In the next section (\ref{sec:tg}), thermodynamic geometry for the black hole is constructed using Weinhold and Ruppeiner metric, followed by geometrothermodynamics.
 Conclusion is written in the final section (\ref{sec:conclu}).